samuellam123/Cryptocurrency_Swap_Form/src/problem2/README.md

 Features:
 1. Dynamic Token Selection: Users can select from a variety of cryptocurrencies for both buying and selling options.
-2. Real-Time Exchange Rates: The application fetches and displays the current exchange rates for selected token pairs.
+2. Real-time Exchange Rates: The application fetches and displays the current exchange rates for selected token pairs.
 3. Wallet Connectivity: Users can connect their cryptocurrency wallets to interact with their holdings directly from the interface.

 Technologies Used:
-1. HTML: Structures the web page and forms the backbone of the user interface.
-2. CSS: Provides styling and responsive design to make the application accessible on various devices.
-3. JavaScript: Powers the dynamic aspects of the application, such as API calls for real-time pricing and interactive elements.
+HTML, CSS, JavaScript

 Access Link:
 https://samuellam123.github.io/LamYuEn_Switcheo/